(Update April 3rd, 2026)

 Greece operates on Eastern European Time (EET), which is UTC +2 hours.
 During Daylight Saving Time (late March to late October), clocks move one hour forward, making it UTC +3.

-What currency do they use?
+What currency do we use?

 The Euro (€).
 Cash is still common, but cards are widely accepted everywhere in Greece.

-What language do they speak?
+What language do we speak?

 Greek is the official language, but English is spoken in tourist areas and major cities.
 Learning a few basic Greek phrases is appreciated.